Slayer: Hanneman's death, Lombardo's third split, and Repentless (2011–2016)

-Cancelled thirteenth studio album, farewell tour and split (2016–2019)
+Cancelled thirteenth studio album, Final World Tour and split (2016–2019)

-In August 2016, guitarist Kerry King was asked if Slayer would release a follow-up to Repentless.
+In August 2016, King was asked if Slayer would release a follow-up to Repentless.
 He replied, "We've got lots of leftover material from the last album, 'cause we wrote so much stuff, and we recorded a bunch of it too.
 If the lyrics don't change the song musically, those songs are done.
 So we are way ahead of the ballgame without even doing anything for the next record.
 And I've been working on stuff on my downtime.
 Like, I'll warm up and a riff will come to mind and I'll record it.
 I've gotten a handful of those on this run.
 So wheels are still turning.
 I haven't worked on anything lyrically yet except for what was done on the last record, so that's something I've gotta get on.
 But, yeah, Repentless isn't quite a year old yet."
 King also stated that Slayer was not expected to enter the studio until at least 2018.
 In an October interview on Hatebreed frontman Jamey Jasta's podcast, King stated that he was "completely open" to having guitarist Gary Holt (who had no songwriting contributions on Repentless) involved in the songwriting process of the next Slayer album.
 He explained, "I'm entirely open to having Gary work on something.
 I know he's gotta work on an Exodus record and I've got tons already for this one.
 But, you know, if he's gonna stick around...
 I didn't want it on the last one, and I knew that.
 I'm completely open to having that conversation.
 I haven't talked to Tom about it, I haven't talked to Gary open about it, but I'm open.
 That's not saying it is or isn't gonna happen.
 But my ears are open."